 Chiropractic Concussion Treatment

 Concussion injuries involve a blow to the head or neck, so they often go hand-in-hand with injuries to the neck.
 The muscles and joints can become sore, restricted and tight.
-Our chiropractors are experts in dealing with spinal pain, and therefore chiropractic is an excellent option for the neck and/or whiplash experienced after a concussion injury.
+Our chiropractors are experts in dealing with spinal pain from sport, and therefore chiropractic is an excellent option for the neck and/or whiplash experienced after a concussion injury.
 Spinal adjustments and mobilizations can help get stiff joints moving again.
 It will help your head and neck feel lighter, and help restore your full range of motion.

 Chiropractic appointments will also include the use of electrical modalities to help relax tight muscles and ease pain.
 In addition, hot and cold therapy can be applied to help reduce inflammation, relieve pain and promote healing.